Shipra-frans/SkillCraft_TasK-03/README.md

 Sudoku Puzzle Solver using HTML , CSS , Java Script ,Python (FLASK)

 🧩 Sudoku Puzzle Solver
 A fully functional Sudoku Puzzle Solver web application built with HTML, CSS, JavaScript, and Python (Flask).
-Users can input a Sudoku puzzle or load a random one, and the app will solve it instantly using a backtracking algorithm on the backend.It is runed as a server.
+Users can input a Sudoku puzzle or load a random one, and the app will solve it instantly using a backtracking algorithm on the backend.
+It is runed as a server.

 🎯 Features
 ✅ Input your own Sudoku puzzle or generate a random one.